jordanh/idigi-arduino-connector/private/Readme.txt

     v1.2

-        Corrected all platforms to include handle unrecognized iDigi Callback cases with an idigi_callback_unrecognized return value.
-This was missing in v1.1 and allows v1.2 applications to port correctly to v1.3.
+        Corrected all platforms to include handling fotr unrecognized iDigi Callback cases with an idigi_callback_unrecognized return value.
+This was missing in v1.1 and will allow v1.2 applications to port correctly to v1.3 and beyond.